-These Guidelines are being provided in order to help support and protect Reading Rooms who wish to create or show video displays in their windows.
-What you show in your Reading Room video display is up to your own inspiration and creativity in responding to the needs of your community.
+These Guidelines are being provided in order to help support and protect Reading Rooms who wish to create or show electronic displays in their windows.
+Within some legal limits, what you show in your Reading Room electronic display is up to your own inspiration and creativity in responding to the needs of your community.

-However, since many of the products and publications sold by The Christian Science Publishing Society (CSPS) are copyrighted, these Guidelines are being provided to help Reading Rooms understand what they can use (and what they need to avoid using) in their public video displays so as not to run afoul of copyright or other legal and practical considerations set forth below.
-Also, please note that we cannot give advice as to how to make or present video displays, but there is a lot of information on these topics available online.
+Please note that these guidelines are not meant to be legal advice specific to the needs of your Reading Room.
+Instead, they are meant to help you identify potential issues with your electronic displays.
+However, since many of the products and publications sold by The Christian Science Publishing Society (CSPS) are copyrighted, these Guidelines are being provided to help Reading Rooms understand what they can use (and what they need to avoid using) in their electronic displays so as not to run afoul of copyright or other legal and practical considerations set forth below.
+Also, please note that we cannot give advice as to how to make or present electronic displays, but there is a lot of information on these topics available online.

 We have tried to address every issue we could identify, but there may be some topics that still need to be added.
 So, please check periodically for updates to the Guidelines, and let us know if you have any suggestions for topics to add.

 Please read these Guidelines carefully.
 As a general rule, if these Guidelines do not give express permission to use something, please contact email@example.com for further information.

 IMPORTANT NOTE: These Guidelines Do Not Permit Use of Electronic Displays on the Internet